squamishaccess/squamishaccess-functions/README.md

 ----

-This repository contains the source code for an Azure Function handling the sign-up payments for the Squamish Access Society.
+This repository contains the source code for Azure Functions handling various needs for the Squamish Access Society.

+Current functions:
+- `Paypal-IPN`: Sign-up payment from PayPal IPNs.

 ## Repository layout